turingschool/career-development-curriculum/module_two/agile_practices_and_leadership.md

 * How does this cycle relate to agile systems?

 #### Project Team Discussion
-Get in your current project teams to discuss the following questions:
+You're about to kick off your next team/paired project.
+Get into the groups listed on the slide to discuss the following questions:

 * Share your strengths with each other -- what do they mean?
 How do you interpret these strengths in your day-to-day work?
-* Describe a “high point” moment as a team so far -- when has your team worked at its absolute best?
-How have you moved through Tuckman's stages?
+* How can you move through Tuckman's stages as a team?
 * What are your domains of strengths?
-How have you seen these in action working together so far?
-What are the impacts of these domains on the team?
+How could these strengths work together to make a successful team?
 * How might your team come into conflict with each other?
 How will you resolve that conflict if it occurs?
 * What domains are not covered as much in your current team?
 How does that affect your team’s performance?